ajshedivy/my-vector-db/docs/README.md

 ### Installation

-The MCP server is included with the Vector Database Python package.
+The MCP server is included with the Vector Database source.

 ### Configuration